ktopcuoglu/gitlab-dbt-analytics/.gitlab/merge_request_templates/dbt Workspace Changes.md

 - [ ] Do you need an update in `dbt_project.yml`?
 - [ ] Do you need any CODEOWNERS for this?
 - [ ] Do you want any tests added?
 Not necessary for workspace models but could be a good validation.
-- [ ] If this is a new schema, update the `dbt_analytics` role in the roles.yml file to include read access to the schema and all tables in it
+- [ ] If the model is being materialized in a new schema, update the `dbt_analytics` role in the roles.yml file to include read access to the schema and all tables in it

 ## Submission Checklist
 - [ ] Branch set to delete.
 (Leave commits unsquashed)